Mishti92/writing-from-the-void/content/index.md

 ---
 *offline, mostly.*

-deleted all social media accounts and writing from the void lately.
+deleted all social media apps and writing from the void lately.

 plan: disconnected from most of the world, develop a [[routine]], in a tiny island, south of Brazil.
 1 month.
 2 months.
 3 months. [[no sé]].